 Advanced manufacturing technology is used in automated fabrication machinery (robotics) that require skilled technicians to design, program, service and repair.
-Mechatronics refers to the combination of
+Mechatronics refers to the combination of mechanics and electronics.

-entry hourly wages for the following Advanced Manufacturing/Mechatronics Technology jobs in the Dallas-Fort Worth area.
+These rates are entry hourly wages for the following Advanced Manufacturing/Mechatronics Technology jobs in the Dallas-Fort Worth area.

 1 This job may require a bachelor's degree or higher.